Externship Frequently Asked Questions

 Yes.
 Students enrolled in term-time externships may work at placements in any location as long as their schedule can accommodate the travel time, which does not count towards externship hours.
 Long-distance externship placements during the summer semester are common.
 Students can use the self-created externship process to find a placement anywhere in the country and enroll in the online externship course available during the summer.

 Yes, Experiential Credit Requirement: All externship credits count towards satisfying a student's experiential credit-requirement.
+Each externship credit equals one experiential credit.
 Students need 9 experiential credits to graduate.

-Yes, Skills Graduation Requirement: Students receive one general skills credit upon successful completion of each semester of the externship course.
-Students need 8 skills credits to graduate.
+Yes, Skills Graduation Requirement: Students receive one general skills credit (whether students do a 1, 2, or 3 credit externship) upon successful completion of each semester of the externship course.
+Students need 8 skills credits to graduate

 Maybe, Law & Poverty Requirement Pro Bono Hours: Any externship hours logged beyond the minimum time requirements may be registered as pro bono hours going toward the satisfaction of the Law & Poverty requirement.